 I was trading crypto almost every day, placing around $5,000 per trade and making four to five trades each week.
 The crypto trading fees were there, but I did not think much about them.
 To me, they were normal and unavoidable costs of trading.

 That changed after a casual conversation with a friend.
-He asked if I had ever checked how much I was paying in crypto trading fees.
+He asked if I had ever checked how much I was paying in exchange trading fees.
 I had not, so I pulled my trading history.
 Each trade had a small fee, $7.50 here and $12 there.
-Individually, they seemed small.
+On their own, they seemed small.
 But over hundreds of trades, the total was shocking.

-In this post, I’ll show you exactly how I stopped throwing thousands away and ended up saving over $1,200 in crypto trading fees.
+In this post, I’ll show you how I stopped throwing money away.
+One simple change helped me save over $1,200 in crypto trading fees.

 The Exchange I Was Using Before (And Why I Never Questioned It)

-At the time, almost all of my crypto trading took place on Coinbase.
-Not because I had compared it with other exchanges, but because it was the first platform I felt comfortable using.
-When something works smoothly, you do not feel the need to question it.
+At the time, most of my crypto trading took place on Coinbase.
+Not because I had compared it with other exchange fees.
+It was the first platform I felt comfortable using.
+When something works, you do not feel the need to question it.

-Coinbase felt safe and reliable, so convenience became my priority.
-I focused on smooth trades and ignored what those trades were quietly costing me over time.
+Coinbase felt safe and reliable.
+So, I prioritized convenience.
+I focused on smooth trades and ignored what those trades were costing me over time.

 The fees were always there, clearly shown after each trade.
 But seeing a small amount deducted did not feel serious.
-It seemed normal, just part of trading, and since everything worked fine, I saw no reason to change anything.
+It seemed normal, and since everything worked fine, I saw no reason to change anything.

 How I Actually Saved $1,200+ in Crypto Trading Fees